 Hungarian translated edition published in 2019

 Chen, Ling and Hao Zhang.
-Forthcoming.
 "Strategic Authoritarianism: The Political Cycles and Selectivity of China's Tax Break Policy."
-(Accepted) American Journal of Political Science ssrn
+(Forthcoming) American Journal of Political Science ssrn

 Chen, Ling.
 2017.
 “Grounded Globalization: Foreign Capital and Local Bureaucrats in China’s Economic Transformation.”
 World Development 98: 381-399.